Vienmarskinis/football_matches/README.md

 ## Introduction

 The dataset for this Sprint is the Ultimate 25k+ Matches Football Database.
-The main goal imposed by Turing College - explore the possibility to bet on Football matches.
+The main goal imposed for this task - explore the possibility to bet on Football matches.
 It is going to be a challenge to work with this large dataset, but our aim will be to find out what could make our bet successful.
 This project will consist of 3 major parts:

 <ol>
     <li> EDA